 Because each of these cash back card types works differently, one type may or may not fit your needs or spending style.
 In some cases, it could make sense to have two cash back rewards cards.

 For example, if you have both a flat-rate card and a rotating-category card, you may earn more than if you just used one card or the other for all purchases.
 But this also means you’ll have to deal with two monthly credit card bills and their respective minimum payments, and remember where to use each card.

 Picking the best cash back credit card for your needs requires balancing how you spend and how you want to earn.
-Keep the card fees in mind, too — if you pick a card with an annual fee, make sure to do the math to ensure you will earn enough cash back to cover the cost.
+Keep the card fees in mind, too — if you pick a card with an annual fee, make sure to do the math to ensure you’ll earn enough cash back to cover the cost.
 If you have to pay more in fees (or interest) than you earn in cash back, this type of credit card may not be worthwhile for you.

 But if you can commit to paying off your balance in full and on time each month to avoid expensive interest and you keep fees in check, cash back rewards cards can be a great addition to your wallet.